What is a firearms offence?

 For possession charges, the maximum penalties increase.
 On the lower end, such as for an unauthorized possession of a firearm charge, you will face a maximum penalty of five years imprisonment for a first offence when proceeded by indictment.
 However, for more serious possession charges, you will face a maximum penalty of 10 years imprisonment.

-Because of the nature, complexity, and possible penalties associated with firearm offences, it is important to contact an experienced criminal lawyer at the early stages of your criminal case.
+Because of the nature, complexity, and possible penalties associated with firearm offences, it is important to contact an experienced firearms lawyer at the early stages of your criminal case.
 I have years of experience in these types of offences, both as a former crown prosecutor and as a criminal defence lawyer.